 How To Install An In-Ground Trampoline

-A bonus of a rectangle in-ground trampoline over a, round in-ground trampoline is that the rectangle version is a lot easier to build with nice straight sides and no curves!
-If you decide to use an in-ground trampoline above ground to be aware of the risk of injury and the severity of it does increase off trampolines without nets.
+A bonus of a rectangle in-ground trampoline over a round in-ground trampoline is that the hole digging, and the retaining walls is a lot simpler to build for the rectangle shape with nice straight sides and no curves!

 Who Installs In-Ground Trampolines?